 An intensive nine-week accelerator programme bringing startups, private entities, and government together to tackle challenges relevant to Dubai's technological future.

-Dubai InternationalFinancial Centre's (DIFC)Innovation Hub

-The largest financial innovation ecosystem in the region, home to more than 1,000 innovative tech firms, VCs, and regulators, plus the first and largest fintech accelerator in the MEASA region.
+Dubai International Financial Centre's (DIFC) Innovation Hub The largest financial innovation ecosystem in the region, home to more than 1,000 innovative tech firms, VCs, and regulators, plus the first and largest fintech accelerator in the MEASA region.
+O The largest tech startup coworking campus in the Middle East.
+Dtec also runs SANDBOX, a 12-month scale-up programme for tech founders.